IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 ^^^^^^^^^^^^^
 Next, add an API to your solution.

-You can use the ASP.NET Core Web API template.
+You can either use the ASP.NET Core Web API template from Visual Studio or use the .NET CLI to create the API project.
-Again, we recommend you take control over the ports and use the same technique as you used to configure Kestrel and the launch profile as before.
-This walkthrough assumes you have configured your API to run on ``http://localhost:5001``.
+Configure the API application to run on ``http://localhost:5001``.

 **The controller**